n-lukas/Analyzing-Startup-Success/Report.md

 ## Defining Major City
 The nearest major city is defined by the nearest metro/micropolitan area based on the US 2021 Census data.
 ## What cities are the most successful and produced the highest number of Unicorns?
 As expected, San Francisco has the highest number of startups followed by New York and San Jose.
 San Francisco has ~2x the startups but ~4x the value of New York.
 This means the average San Francisco startup is much higher in value than the average New York.
 Another interesting point is that Los Angeles has a little under half as many startups as San Jose but provides an overall higher valuation.
 The average startup value of Los Angeles is $6.09B which beats the average startup value of both New York ($2.32B) and San Francisco ($4.05B).
 Both San Francisco and New York sit lower than expected on the list.
 San Francisco comes in 8th with an average startup value of $4.05B and Yew York comes in 27th with an average startup value of $2.32B.
-This disproves my initial hypothesis of New York and San Francisco being the most successful cities for startups.
+This disproves my initial hypothesis of New York and San Francisco being the most successful cities for startups. <br />
 <img src="/Visualizations/Report/NYvsCANumber.png" width=50% height=50%> <img src="/Visualizations/Report/LocationSuccess.png" width=50% height=50%> <br />

 ## What industries are the most successful and produced the highest number of Unicorns?